 How the Process Works

 When sending your watch to The Watchmaker, please pack it securely in bubble wrap or similar material to prevent damage in transit.
 We recommend sending your watch via a trackable method with insurance if the item is valuable.
 High-value items or watches that cannot be replaced (ex. a family heirloom) should be shipped via USPS Registered, which is the safest method of shipping a watch.
 If you would like help with this, please let us know and one of our service advisors will gladly assist in choosing an appropriate method.
 Please include a copy of our repair request form, the link is also located to the left of the screen.
 If you are unable to print this, we encourage you to fill it out anyway as we receive an electronic copy automatically when the form is completed.
 Regardless, when sending your watch please make sure we have all of your relevant contact details and a note that states why the item is being sent.

 When the package arrives, it is signed for and entered into our incoming log.
 The package is then opened, the contents carefully inspected, documented, photographed, and entered into our custom-designed repair tracking system.
-An “Order ID” is then generated, which will be used throughout the process to identify and track your repair.
+An “Order ID” is then generated, which will be used throughout the process to identify your individual repair.
 You will receive an email at this time that includes the photographs, initial take in notes, and an update as to when you will receive more information or an estimate.